jingyuanliang/my-little-fuzz-tester-go/README.md

    - Each job uploads its results as artifacts.

 3. **Fixed Input Test**:
-   - Runs a separate test with a hardcoded input (`"Hello"`) to verify expected output.
+   - Runs a separate test with a hardcoded input to verify expected output.
    - The results of this test are also uploaded as an artifact.

 4. **Report Aggregation**: